 \textbf{Object placement.} After determining the ground layout, we can place objects on the ground.
 We divide objects into three classes.
 1) Standard infrastructure, such as poles, trees, and signs, are placed periodically along the road.
 2) Non-standard infrastructure, such as buildings, bonsai, and trash bins, are placed randomly in the designated function zones.
 3) Clutter, such as drink cans, bags, and bicycles, are placed randomly across all functional zones.
 We can get different street styles by specifying an object pool while getting different compactness by specifying a density parameter.
-Figure~\ref{fig:object_placement} shows different objects placed with a sampled ground plan and objects' location.
+Please refer to Appendix~\ref{sec:layoutgeneration} for more details.